ICTU/quality-time/docs/USAGE.md

 #### Editing reports

 To change the title or subtitle of a report, expand the report header and simply enter a new title and/or subtitle in their respective fields.
+For notifications, see the [Notifications](#notifications) section below.

 ![Editing report screenshot](screenshots/editing_report.png)

-#### Configuring notifications

-*Quality-time* can send notifications about metrics that turned red, i.e. that don't meet their target, to Microsoft Teams channels.
-To enable notifications for a report, expand the report header and paste a [Microsoft Teams webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).

 #### Deleting reports